Murder of Sonia Rescalvo Zafra: Murder

-Rescalvo and a friend, Doris Romero, were sleeping rough at a bandstand in Barcelona's Parc de la Ciutadella in the early hours of 6 October 1991 when they were abruptly attacked by a group of six teenage skinheads from the Boixos Nois, who beat them with a broomstick and repeatedly kicked them in the head while wearing steel-toe boots.
-Rescalvo was killed in the attack, while Doris was seriously injured and left unconscious.
+Sonia and a friend, Doris Romero, were sleeping rough at a bandstand in Barcelona's Parc de la Ciutadella in the early hours of 6 October 1991 when they were abruptly attacked by a group of six teenage skinheads from the Boixos Nois, who beat them with a broomstick and repeatedly kicked them in the head while wearing steel-toe boots.
+Sonia was killed in the attack, while Doris was seriously injured and left unconscious.
 The perpetrators went on to attack three other people sleeping near the bandstand.
 One of the three other victims, Miguel Pérez Barreiros, was able to contact police after the attack, despite being left completely blind from his injuries.
-When police discovered Rescalvo's body, she was so badly bruised that media reports initially misidentified her as a black woman.
+When police discovered Sonia's body, she was so badly bruised that media reports initially misidentified her as a black woman.

 Investigation and trial

 An investigation was launched by the Mossos d'Esquadra and became the force's first murder inquiry since its recent redeployment in Catalonia.
 Police treated the attack as a hate crime, even though Spanish criminal law at that time did not distinguish between crimes motivated by prejudice and others.

 In March 1992, seven people were arrested and charged in connection with the murder: Pere Alsina Llinares, David Parladé Valdés, Héctor and Isaac López Frutos, Andrés Pascual Prieto, Oliver Sánchez Riera and Óscar Lozano.
 Police found weapons such as brass knuckles and baseball bats, as well as neo-Nazi and Boixos Nois paraphernalia in searches of their homes.
 The court in Barcelona found that the attackers were hostile to LGBTQ people and knew the bandstand was regularly used by LGBTQ people as a place to sleep.

 In June 1994, six of the suspects were convicted of participating in the attack and given prison sentences ranging from 23 to 50 years, while the seventh, Lozano, was fined 100,000 pesetas for knowing of the murder and not reporting it.
 In 1996, the attackers' sentences were reduced by the Supreme Court of Spain.
 All six have since been released from prison.